East Midlands Airport: Railway

-The airport has no direct access to the passenger rail network or the Nottingham Express Transit tram network.
 The nearest railway station is East Midlands Parkway, 4 mi away, with regular services to Leicester, Derby, Sheffield, Lincoln, Nottingham and London St Pancras.
 The original shuttle bus service linking the station and the airport ceased not long after it was introduced, but in 2015 an hourly minibus service was reintroduced by Elite Cars, restoring scheduled shuttle services to and from the airport.
 Connections to the airport via taxi are also available.

 A dedicated railway station at the airport is proposed, which would be connected to the existing network via a spur from the Midland Main Line.
 If the project goes ahead, it is expected to be complete by 2040 and will offer direct services to nearby cities as well as the existing East Midlands Parkway railway station.
 A new line to the airport on the Nottingham Express Transit network is also proposed, planned to be open by 2045.

 A 700-acre (280 ha) railfreight terminal, East Midlands Gateway, opened on the SEGRO Logistics Park to the north of the airport in 2020, so that the site is now served by air, road and rail cargo.
 As of December 2021, this was handling 10,000 shipping containers, with trains to ports including Felixstowe, London Gateway, Southampton and Liverpool.